JUkhan/ajwah_bloc_dart/ajwah_bloc/README.md

 Note:  `createStore(...)` method return store instance so that you can make a sate provider class(InheritedWidget) as your convenient.

 We can use `select` method to get `state` data (passing state name): `select('counter')`. or `select2(...)`.
-These methods return `Observable<T>`.
-Now pass this Observable inside a StreamBuilder to make a reactive widget.
+These methods return `Stream<T>`.
+Now pass this Stream inside a StreamBuilder to make a reactive widget.

 ### Example